Leafwing-Studios/Emergence/design/src/water.md

 The characteristics of soil and surface water differ dramatically, creating a meaningful (and intuitive) nonlinearity in behavior.
 Water characteristics also vary by soil type, allowing for meaningful emergent distinctions between different soil types (and thus biomes).

-### Evaporation

-Evaporation is simple: water is removed from each tile.
-This varies with:

-- the presence or absence of surface water
-- the soil type (if no surface water is present)
-- the light level on each tile (which in turn varies with local conditions, time of day and weather)

-Because surface water evaporates at a much faster rate than soil water, this leads to a substantially stable equilibrium with rivers and islands.
-As the amount of water increases locally, the rate of evaporation also increases automatically, creating a local balance.

-### Precipitation

-Precipitation is similarly simple: on each tile, add water based on the current weather.
-This operates to refill water reserves that are far from rivers and oceans.

 ### Lateral water movement

 Water flows from high to low.